kaifishr/MathLang/README.md

 ((3 \cdot x-6 \cdot z)-((x-1)-((1 \cdot y-(((7+x)+(8-z))-5 \cdot y))+1)-z))
 $$

-For the expression above, the network's task would be to compute a simplified version of the expression that is $x+6*y-4*z-13$.
+For the expression above, the network's task would be to compute a simplified version of the expression that is $x+6 \cdot y-4 \cdot z-13$.
 The simplification is performed using *SymPy*'s `simplify()` method.
 Note that `simplify()` also sorts the variables and adds the scalar term at the end of the simplified expression.

 Alebraic expressions are a superset of arithmetic expressions such as